grp-bork/proMGEflow/README.md

 ##### Run summaries

+For each run, `proMGEflow` produces up to two run summaries.

 * Genome status

 The file`genome_status.txt` contains a tab-separated table providing information of each input record through the workflow.
 The columns are: